dunbarcyber/dunbarcyber.github.io/README.md

 Our current projects include:

 * [Cyphon](https://dunbarcyber.github.io/cyphon/): an incident management and response platform
-* [Cyclops](https://dunbarcyber.github.io/cyclops/): SPA that displays real-time data from an instance of Cyphon
+* [Cyclops](https://dunbarcyber.github.io/cyclops/): an SPA that displays real-time data from an instance of Cyphon